Netherlands All-Time 23 member team

 Ruud Van Nistelrooy

-Ed de Goey, Wim Jonk, Joris Mathijsen, Wilfred Bouma, Adri van Tiggelen, Boudewjan Zenden, Patrick Kluivert, Jan Wouters, Dirk Kuyt, John van 't Schip, Bryan Roy, Aaron Winter, Phillip Cocu, Mark van Bommel, Nigel de Jong, Ben Wijnstekers, Arnold Muhren, Roy Makaay, Jimmy Floyd Hasselbaink, Pierre van Hooijdonk.
+Ed de Goey, Wim Jonk, Joris Mathijsen, Wilfred Bouma, Adri van Tiggelen, Boudewjan Zenden, Patrick Kluivert, Jan Wouters, Dirk Kuyt, John van 't Schip, Bryan Roy, Aaron Winter, Phillip Cocu, Mark van Bommel, Nigel de Jong, Ben Wijnstekers, Arnold Muhren, Roy Makaay, Jimmy Floyd Hasselbaink, Pierre van Hooijdonk, John Heitinga.

 -- Holland 1988 was under represented here, I admitted.
 Marco Van Basten, Ruud Gullit, Frank Rijkaard, Berry van Aerle, Ronald Koeman and Van Breukelen were the players here from that team.

 -- Ed de Goey might have been better than Maaten Skekelenburg, but I took Skekelenburg based on the 2010 World Cup run.
-I gave him credit for helping Holland to reach the WC final.
+I gave him credit for helping Netherlands to reach the World Cup final.

 -- Ben Wijnstekers made honorable mention.

 -- I dropped Arthur Numan.
-I climbed only 7 defenders.
+I only carried 7 defenders.
 Frank De Boer served as the emergency left back.
 Instead, I took two more attackers.

 -- Patrick Kluivert's career faded quickly after he joined Barcelona.
 He was not seriously considered to be the 23 member team.
 The careers of Roy Makaay, Jimmy Floyd Hasselbaink and Pierre van Hooijdonk were limited by playing in the same generation of Kluivert and Van Nistelrooy.
 Klaas-Jan Huntelaar picked up over 70 caps, but he was not rated as good as some of the names mentioned.